aspose-words/Aspose.Words-Documentation/java/getting-started/features/aspose-words-for-android-via-java-features/licensing/_index.md

 ## Using Multiple Aspose Products

-If you use several Aspose products in an application, for example Aspose.Words and Aspose.Cells, here are a few useful tips.
+If you use many Aspose products in an application, for example Aspose.Words and Aspose.Cells, here are multiple useful tips.

 - Set the license for each Aspose product separately.
   Even if you have a single license file for all components, for example 'Aspose.Total.Android.Java.lic', you still need to call the License.SetLicense method separately for each Aspose product.